Houston Human Trafficking Lawyer

 - Companies involved in providing transportation and/or travel services to places for the purpose of engaging in human trafficking.

-- Johns and pimps directly involved in the trafficking.
+- Johns and pimps directly involved in human trafficking.

 In addition to the above, there may be other potential defendants since anyone who knowingly reaps a benefit from the trafficking of another person can be held liable.
 Courts have indicated that the laws are to be construed liberally to deter this sort of conduct.